fbpx

 Applications

-Applications open Monday 1 May 2023
+Applications open Wednesday 1 May 2024

 Admission offers

-Once all components of your online application have been received and you have completed your online interview, you will receive a notification about the outcome of your application within two weeks.
+Once all components of your online application have been received and you have completed your interview, you will receive a notification about the outcome of your application within two weeks.

 Enrolment deadline

 If you receive a Letter of Offer, you will be required to enrol within two months of the date on your Letter of Offer.
+We encourage you to accept your offer straight away to lock in your plans for 2025.

 Scholarship offers